mplloyd14/Zip-Kata/README.md

 `./scripts/import.sh`

 ## Start the project
-From a command shell, change to the demo working forlder and execute the following command:
+From a command shell, change to the demo working folder and execute the following command:

 `npm start`

-From another command shell, change to the Project-Evolution working forlder and execute the following command:
+From another command shell, change to the Project-Evolution working folder and execute the following command:

 `npm start`